LACQUER

 Sieve:

 Used to filter dry lacquer powder, carbon powder, lime, and similar materials.
-Mesh sizes range from 14 to 120 and should be selected based on the fineness of the material particles.
+Mesh sizes range from 14 to 120 and should be chosen based on the fineness of the material particles.

 Sandpaper: